• Skip to main content

 1. Slice the hardboiled eggs in half lengthwise.
 Carefully scoop out the yolk and transfer to a bowl.

 2. Using the back of a fork, mash egg yolks until they are a fine powder.
-Add mayonnaise, vinegar, mustard, salt, and pepper to egg yolks.
+Add mayonnaise, mustard, (hot sauce, lemon juice or vinegar, if using) salt, and pepper to egg yolks.
 Stir the mixture to combine until filling is smooth.
 Taste and adjust seasoning if needed.

 3. Fill egg whites with yolk mixture.
 Sprinkle a light dusting of paprika on top for traditional deviled eggs.
 Or, top with desired toppings.
 Serve immediately or chill before serving.